Welcome to PADES* Watch in Kennebunk!

 Kennebunk Supports President Obama at Global Climate Change Conference

-In a surprising move, Kennebunk Town Manager Barry Tibbetts signed a letter to President Obama supporting United States participation in the United Nations Conference on Climate Change, now under way in Paris, France.
+In a surprising move, Kennebunk Town Manager Barry Tibbetts signed a letter to President Obama supporting United States participation in the United Nations Conference on Climate Change, in Paris, France.

 The letter was brought to the fore at the November 24th meeting of the Kennbebunk Board of Selectmen by Sierra Club spokesman Bob Wuerthner, a Kennebunk resident and member of the town's Energy Efficiency Advisory Committee.